bwhiteley/JSONShootout/README.md

 ```

 ##Analysis
 You can immediately see the similarities between the three projects.
 I won't get into the details of how they work here.
-You can read more about each project, or read Jason Larson's
+You can read more about each project, or read Jason Larsen's
 [three](http://jasonlarsen.me/2015/06/23/no-magic-json.html)
 [blog](http://jasonlarsen.me/2015/06/23/no-magic-json-pt2.html)
 [posts](http://jasonlarsen.me/2015/10/16/no-magic-json-pt3.html).

-All three of the JSON mappers can handle `NSURL`s.
+Most of these JSON mappers can handle `NSURL`s.
 They can also handle `NSDate`s with the help of formatters.
 Marshal and Mapper automatically handle enums with raw types.
 Unbox requires enums to conform to a special protocol.
 The power of these projects lies in the ability to make the JSON mapper aware of new types, whether they be simple fields that can be transformed from a string such as dates, or more complex types and even nested types like our Program and Recording above.
 ##Type Safety

 Many of these projects provide a measure of type safety at compile time.
 The compiler is aware of what types are supported, so you can't attempt to extract a type that the JSON extractor can't handle.
 For example, the compiler won't let you try this: